-After weeks of deliberating about whether we’re comfortable traveling outside of the UK or not, we finally bit the bullet and booked a short trip from London to Amsterdam.
-As well as curious about what flying was like, we were curious what it was like to travel through Heathrow Airport post the coronavirus lockdown.
+After weeks of deliberating about whether it’s the right time to travel or not, we finally bit the bullet and booked a short trip from London to Amsterdam.
+We were curious about what it was like to travel through Heathrow Airport post the coronavirus lockdown.

 We’ve read reports that Heathrow Airport was busy and that queues were common.
 Our experience was quite different though.
 We found the airport to be quiet.

 We travelled in the afternoon, and the airport was very quiet as most flights arrived and departed in the morning.
 With so much space at the airport, it was easy to keep our distance.
 However, it was a surreal experience, with regular reminders that we’re still amid a global pandemic.
 Heathrow has implemented a wide range of changes to respond, making sure we all remember to keep our distance.